jonlpersson/ed-latimore/site/_posts/2015-12-01-5-easy-ways-to-finally-quit-porn.md

 ## 1\.
 Delete your browser history

-This is one of those popular tips for dealing with porn addiction that has real merit.
+This is one of those popular tips for dealing with a porn addiction that has real merit.

 Porn sites employ clever tricks to keep you coming back.
 One is making sure that when you type “www” in your browser, the first cache site is a porn site.